RETREAT FAQ

 Can I travel on my own before or after the retreat?

 Yes, guests may choose to extend their time in Guatemala.
+Sam can point you to options, though any travel outside of retreat dates will be self-arranged.

 If your schedule allows, it’s highly recommended to arrive a day or two early to explore Antigua, a vibrant and historic city with beautiful architecture, markets, and restaurants.

 There is also much to explore around Lake Atitlán.
-You’re welcome to travel independently before meeting the group or extend your stay after the retreat.
+You’re welcome to travel independently before meeting the group or extend your stay after the retreat. (transportation and accommodations would be self-arranged.)

 ——————————————-